 Sometimes the aches and pains we feel after exercise are a healthy burn.
 Like some kind of reassuring afterglow; you can bask in the feeling that you’re getting stronger and fitter.

-Why am I aching after a game?
+Why am I aching after doing sport?

 Technically, what happens is that by pushing your muscles beyond their usual workload, you cause microscopic damage to the muscle fibres, which results in soreness or stiffness.
 This microscopic damage is nothing to worry about; it’s just the process by which we build and strengthen our muscles.
 It’s the classic “no pain, no gain” in action.